 - summoning help during an emergency

-- reminding you to take your medication
+- reminding you to take medications

 To find an accredited service dog organization in your area, visit Assistance Dogs International.

-If you make it through the entire process and get approved, you’ll likely be put on a waiting list.
+If you’re approved, you’ll likely be put on a waiting list.
 Service dog organizations have many more applications than available animals.
-You may need to wait up to four years until a dog becomes available.
-Finding and training your own dog can expedite the process.
+You may need to wait up to 4 years until a dog becomes available.

-Other agencies will say their dogs are “free” or “no cost” to the recipient, which means donations fund the cost.
+Other agencies will say their dogs are “free” or “no-cost” to the recipient, which means donations fund the cost.
 Though you won’t have to pay anything, you may be asked to raise a portion of the cost of your dog.

 Your financial responsibility doesn’t end once you pay for the dog.
 You’ll also have to pay for food, bedding and grooming supplies, and veterinarian bills, among other expenses.
 Service dogs require more care than pets because they have additional responsibilities.

 The dog will eventually come home with you for more training.
 You’ll learn how to handle and care for it.
 Once you feel comfortable giving commands and your service dog responds to them appropriately, the dog will be yours.

 A service dog can be an invaluable companion and a big help with everyday tasks.
-The cost and time involved can be obstacles to getting a service dog, but many organizations will help you navigate through the process and cover the costs.
+The cost and time involved can be obstacles to getting a service dog, but many organizations will help you navigate through the process and cover some of the costs.